Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

 ## Bonus Requirements:

-*   **1\.
+  **1\.
 Scroll to Top Button:** Implement a "Scroll to Top" button that appears when users scroll down the page.
 This button should be easily accessible, allowing users to quickly return to the top of the page with a single click, enhancing navigation and user experience.

-*   **2\.
+  **2\.
 Pagination:** Implement pagination on the "Facility listing" page to improve the user experience by breaking down the content into manageable sections.

-*   **3\.Error Handling:**
+  **3\.Error Handling:**
-    - Implement a consistent error message display for all API failures using Toast notifications.
+    - Implement a consistent error message display for any kind of API failures using Toast notifications.
-    - Display validation errors next to form fields.
+    - Ensure that validation error messages are displayed directly on the relevant form fields.

-*   **4\.
+  **4\.
 GitHub Contributions:** Maintain a well-documented GitHub repository with a minimum of 15 commits.
 Each commit should represent meaningful progress, such as feature implementation, bug fixes, or UI enhancements.

-*   **5\.
+  **5\.
 Professional README File:** Create a comprehensive and professional README file for your GitHub repository.
 This README should include an overview of the project, used technologies, live links, installation instructions, usage guidelines, and any relevant documentation.

 ---